luclib/CppBeginBeyond/CppMasterCheatsheet.md

 - Part of the C++ Standard Template Library
 - An array that can grow and shrink in size at execution time.
-- Provides similar semantics and syntax as arrasy
+- Provides similar semantics and syntax as arrays
 - Very efficient
 - Can provide bounds checking
 - Can use lots of cool functions like sort, reverse, find, and more.